 • Landing pages for the different types of photography services should be designed with that particular user persona in mind (i.e. portraits, engagement, wedding, maternity).

 From the competitive analysis findings, I already knew that the new design had to be minimalistic and clean.
 But what about the website copy?
 A picture might speak 1,000 words, but well-crafted copy can elevate a brand in the eyes of its audience by making it relatable.

-In order to understand the target market's needs and motivations, I ran a couple of 15 minute in-person interviews with women who had recently gotten married and had hired a photographer at a lower price point for their engagement and wedding photographs.
+In order to understand the target market's needs and motivations, I executed several 15 minute in-person interviews with women who had recently gotten married and had hired a photographer at a lower price point for their engagement and wedding photographs.

 The most important interview findings included:

 • These women felt that they already had a lot to deal with and pay for in their weddings; because of this, finding a photographer that provided an affordable service was a priority.

 • Second in their list of priorities when looking for an affordable photographer was the quality of his work.
 They wanted to see examples of his work, and they wanted to see that the photographer's work had some sort of creative flair to it